Mikaela/mikaela.github.io/n/dns.md

 ## What is ECS?

-EDNS Client-Subnet is a DNS extension letting the authoritative nameserver know your subnet, generally a `/24` (IPv4) or a `/56` (IPv6), but the revealed subnet size is up to your DNS resolver configuration.
+[EDNS](https://en.m.wikipedia.org/wiki/Extension_Mechanisms_for_DNS) [Client-Subnet](https://en.wikipedia.org/wiki/EDNS_Client_Subnet) is a DNS extension letting the authoritative nameserver know your subnet, generally a `/24` (IPv4) or a `/56` (IPv6), but the revealed subnet size is up to your DNS resolver configuration.

+_See also simpler explanation at [PrivacyGuides.org DNS Overview](https://www.privacyguides.org/en/advanced/dns-overview/#what-is-edns-client-subnet-ecs)._

 - /24 is the first three parts of your IPv4 address e.g. 192.0.2.xxx.
   The last part of your IP address (the xxx) again is a number between 1